Pioneering Partnership for Change: Collaborative E…

 Parties need real-time data on citizens’ concerns to be responsive to these needs.
 To address this need, IRI conducts and shares public opinion research – including polls and focus groups – with political parties.
 For the polling to support issue-based competition, stakeholders must understand the data before they can accept and use the results.
 To achieve this, the Institute “phases in” public opinion research, initially running programs that introduce party representatives to polling and focus group methods and how the data can inform party operations.
 Once this is established, polls help the Institute “start the conversation” on how to best align political parties with citizen interests.

-Competitive parties require competent and responsive leaders who place citizens’ interests first.
-To strengthen leadership, IRI provides capacity-building trainings, supports the development of internal democratic leadership selection processes, and helps bolster youth and women wings.
-To strengthen leadership at all levels, IRI includes party representatives from across the country, particularly outside of the capital, in party building and campaign planning programs to encourage a diversity in party voices and create a strong national network.
+IRI includes party representatives from across the country, particularly outside of the capital, in party building and campaign planning programs to encourage a diversity in party voices and create a strong national network.
 To maximize sustainability of leadership development opportunities, IRI establishes leadership academies.
-In Jordan, Uganda, Nigeria, and Bosnia and Herzegovina, among other countries, IRI has increased political party engagement among younger individuals.
 These networking opportunities enable party members to build strong relationships with key actors, including central leadership teams and party branch networks.

 IRI programs support cross-party initiatives like policy debates, working groups, legislative caucus development, and integrity pacts.
-Pro-democracy dialogue is promoted through programs like IRI’s Advanced Leadership in Politics Institute (ALPI).
+Pro-democracy dialogue have been promoted through programs like IRI’s Advanced Leadership in Politics Institute (ALPI).
 ALPI has brought together youth leaders from across the Balkans to promote cross-border solidarity through workshops, lectures, seminars, and events that encourage collaboration and compromise.
 The ALPI Toolkit further encourages social cohesion in other divided political environments.
 This ongoing, structured interaction between competitors can mitigate polarization, corruption, and political conflict.

 As Ghana prepares for the upcoming 2024 general election, the importance of ensuring a free and fair democratic process has…